edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

 -   For the purposes of caching an optimized image, our CDN translates the `auto` query string parameter to reflect the optimizations that will be applied to the image.

-    **Example:** This sample request contains the following query string:
+    **Example:** This example assumes that the request contains the following query string:

     `?auto=webp`